Skip to main content

 What is a Variant?

-A Variant is the actual item that is tracked and transacted in the system.
+A Variant is the actual item that is tracked and transacted in Brahmin Solutions.

 Variants hold: